Wednesday Night Dinner

 While some non-profits have stopped serving meals during the pandemic, we are happy to continue to serve hot, homemade to-go dinners every Wednesday evening from 5:30 to 6:30 at the doors to the Fellowship Hall.
 Please join us and pick-up a take-out meal some Wednesday.

-MAY VOLUNTEER OF THE MONTH – JAMES WLOS
+OCTOBER VOLUNTEER OF THE MONTH – GERRY CHAMPAGNE

 Everyone is welcome.